The Trump campaign embraces Jan. 6 rioters with money and pardon promises

 Trump has not specified exactly whom he would pardon or for what crimes.

-"I am inclined to pardon many of them," Trump told CNN last year.
-"I can't say for every single one, because a couple of them probably they got out of control."
+"I am inclined to pardon many of them," Trump told CNN in 2023.
+"I can't say for every single one because a couple of them, probably, they got out of control."

 At other times, Trump has suggested releasing all defendants.
-In the days immediately after the Capitol riot, when he was still president, Trump "floated the idea" of a blanket pardon for everyone involved in Jan.
-6, according to testimony provided to Congressional investigators.
+In the days immediately after the Capitol riot, when he was still president, Trump "floated the idea" of a blanket pardon for everyone involved in the events of Jan.
+6, according to testimony provided to congressional investigators.

-In an interview with NBC News, Trump said he was open to pardoning Enrique Tarrio, the former leader of the extremist group the Proud Boys, who was convicted of seditious conspiracy and sentenced to 22 years in prison.
+In an interview with NBC News, Trump said he was open to pardoning Enrique Tarrio, the former leader of the Proud Boys extremist group, who was convicted of seditious conspiracy and sentenced to 22 years in prison.

 Loading...